AnuragSahu/3D_Models_warehouse/README.md

 # 3D_Models_warehouse
 3D Models for the warehouse.

+I made an Model by Placing the Objects manually in the Scene, the link to that model. <a href="https://drive.google.com/file/d/1RGn6QzW1_GJdYuNm6cQF0sSnF0QWWsHi/view?usp=sharing"> Link </a>

 These are some of the small but Important code Snippets which you might be looking for

 - How to Import a .dae model in Blender